magyari-zoltan/linux/readme.md

    - The installer creates an unencrypted boot partition and can optionally encrypt the root partition with LUKS.
      In UEFI mode this partition is `/boot/efi`.
 When using BIOS with encryption enabled an additional `/boot` partition is created while the root partition is encrypted.

+## Troubleshooting

+If the system boots with a read-only root filesystem, preventing services such as `systemd-logind` or `systemd-journald` from starting, run the `fix-readonly-root.sh` script with root privileges to remount the root filesystem read-write and restart essential systemd units.